Magic City K9 works with Everglades Re Entry and Everglades Correctional Institute to provide our Miami and Florida community with trained dogs.

 We believe that everyone deserves a second chance.
 From the inmates who are selected to work with our dogs to the dogs themselves, there’s nothing we can’t accomplish when we put our time, energy and resources into TRYING.

-Most of our dogs are selected from Miami Dade Animal Services, Miami Dade Counties open in-take, municipal shelter.
-Despite the the shelters “no kill” designation (which means that they have a save rate over 90% annually), there are still many dogs who will never make it out of the shelter simply because there are not enough homes for all of them.
+Most of our dogs are selected from South Florida open in-take, municipal shelters.
+Despite a the shelters “no kill” designation (which means that they have a save rate over 90% annually), there are still many dogs who will never make it out of our Florida shelters simply because there are not enough homes for all of them.

 We have a serious over-pet population program in Miami Dade County, and our program feels strongly about doing its little part in being a part of the solution.
 Each dog we select from the shelter is evaluated by a certified dog behavior consultant.
 Magic City K9 is the last chance for many of the dogs who come into our program.

 Due to the nature of our program and contract with Florida Department of Corrections we can only accept healthy animals with no known behavior issues.
-Because we are ideally hoping to produce service dogs from our population of dogs, we also do not accept dogs over 2 years old into our program.
+We target dogs who are 3 years and under, with the ultimate goal of selecting only the best to-be family companions from the shelter population.
+We do not take in owner surrendered animals.

 The training each dog receives covers a wide range of behaviors.
 First, the program is an intensive socialization program.
 The dogs learn to be around and greet many different types of people and dogs.
-As you can imagine, since Everglades Re Entry center is a men’s correctional institute, the dogs get a lot of exposure to men!
+As you can imagine, since the dogs “home” is a men’s correctional institute, the dogs get a lot of exposure to men!

-This is great since many dogs may have fears of men entering the prison.
-They certainly don’t when they leave!
-Our first goal with all the dogs is to ensure they can all pass the AKC’s Canine Good Citizen exam for things like sit, sit-stay, down, down-stay, come when called, heeling on lead, waiting at doorways, not jumping on people and going to their kennel or bed on command.
+Our first goal with all our dogs is to ensure they can all pass the AKC’s Canine Good Citizen exam for things like sit, sit-stay, down, down-stay, come when called, heeling on lead, waiting at doorways, not jumping on people and going to their kennel or bed on command.

-With the versatility of training our inmate trainers and handlers can accomplish, we’re able to produce the following types of assistance dogs:
+With the versatility of training our inmate trainers and handlers can accomplish, we’re able to produce the following types of working dogs for our 501c3 partners:

 - Autism dogs for children with autism